Instructions For the Writer Of a Recommendation Letter

-Those applying for a Fulbright grant are required to include recommendation letters in their application.
+Those applying to a Fulbright grant program are required to include recommendation letters in their application.
 Recommendation letters play a significant role in the candidate’s success in applying for a Fulbright grant.
 The purpose of the recommendation letter is to demonstrate why the recommended candidate would be an excellent choice as a grantee.
-In addition to the recommendation letters, documents such as the candidate’s application, degree certificate and transcripts, evaluation provided by an academic expert to the Fulbright Finland Foundation, and the interview, play a role in the selection process.
+In addition to the recommendation letters, documents such as the candidate’s application, degree certificates and transcripts, and the interview, play a role in the selection process.

-The applicant is not required to have been admitted into a higher education institution when applying for a Fulbright grant.
-The application process to universities and colleges in the United States begins after the grant selections have been made, and consequently, the selected candidates can use the recommendation letters included in their grant application for the university applications as well.
+The applicant is not required to have been admitted into a U.S. higher education institution when applying to a Fulbright grant program.
+The application process to universities and colleges in the U.S. begins after the grant selections have been made, and consequently, the selected candidates can use the recommendation letters included in their Fulbright application for the university applications as well.
 In the United States, a letter of recommendation is an important component of the university admission process in addition to personal essays, test scores, and previous grades.
-Recommendation letters become particularly important towards the end of the admission process, when the finalists are often evenly matched and admission officers consider the distinctive features in each of the applications.
+Recommendation letters become particularly important towards the end of the admission process, when the finalists are often evenly matched, and admission officers consider the distinctive features in each of the applications.

 Before writing the recommendation letter